payavel/orchestration/docs/guide/installation.md

 & each of the specified provider gateways along with a fake gateway to compliment the service.

 ::: info :memo: Note
-It's also worth mentioning that the first time you run the `service:install` command, a "config/orchestration.php" file will be generated.
+It's also worth mentioning that the first time you run the `orchestrate:service` command, a "config/orchestration.php" file will be generated.
 Unfortunately, for consecutive service installations, you will be forced to register those services within that config file.
 :::